Abortion foes, supporters map next moves after Roe reversal

 Associated Press

-Quinonez vowed that the fight for abortion rights will continue: “This is not the end whatsoever. … Tonight we mourn, we rage.
-Tomorrow we get to work.”
+Callie Pruett, who volunteered to escort women into West Virginia’s only abortion clinic before it stopped offering the procedure after Friday’s ruling, said she plans to work to register people to vote in the hope of electing officials who support abortion rights.
+The executive director of Appalachians for Appalachia added that her organization also will apply for grants to help create a network that will help patients get access to abortion care, including out of state.

-In Arizona, thousands of demonstrators — split between those who support and oppose abortion rights — gathered outside the state Capitol on Friday night.
-Police fired tear gas to disperse anti-abortion demonstrators who banged on the glass doors of the Senate building, and lawmakers, rushing to complete their 2022 session, huddled briefly in a basement.
+“I will say it publicly and I’ll say it now — I will aid and abet abortion,” she said.
+“We have to create networks of people who are willing to drive people to Maryland or to D.C.
+That kind of local action requires organization at a level that we have not seen in nearly 50 years.”

-Clinics in Arizona stopped performing abortions after the decision, as did those in Alabama, Arkansas, Kentucky, Missouri, South Dakota, West Virginia and Wisconsin.
-Women considering abortions already had been dealing with a near-complete ban in Oklahoma and a prohibition after roughly six weeks in Texas.
+Since the decision, clinics have stopped performing abortions in Arizona, Alabama, Arkansas, Kentucky, Missouri, South Dakota, West Virginia and Wisconsin.
+Women considering abortions already had been dealing with the near-complete ban in Oklahoma and a prohibition after roughly six weeks in Texas.

 In Ohio, a ban on most abortions from the first detectable fetal heartbeat became law when a federal judge dissolved an injunction that had kept the measure on hold for nearly three years.
 Another law with narrow exceptions was was triggered by the ruling in Utah and went into effect.